matomo-org/developer-documentation/docs/3.x/generated/Piwik/Plugin/Dimension/VisitDimension.md

 <a name="metricId" id="metricId"></a>
 ### `$metricId`

 By default the metricId is automatically generated based on the dimensionId.
 This might sometimes not be as readable and quite long.
 If you want more expressive metric names like `nb_visits` compared to `nb_corehomevisitid`, you can eg set a metricId `visit`.

 #### Signature

-- Its type is not specified.
+- It is a `string` value.

 Methods
 -------